-Research materials (including books and articles) that the Mount Allison Libraries do not own or to which we do not have electronic access may be requested via Interlibrary Loans (ILL).
+Research materials (including books and articles) not available at the Mount Allison Libraries may also be requested via Interlibrary Loans (ILL).
 Our Interlibrary Loans (ILL) department gives the Mount Allison community access to library collections around the world.

 To place an ILL request, please read the instructions on the Interlibrary Loans page and then complete the ILL web form (accessible from the ILL page).

 The Inter-Library Loans Department is located at Access Services in the Main Library.

 Mount Allison students and faculty may also borrow books in person from other university libraries by obtaining a CAUL card.

 The Mount Allison Libraries subscribe and provide access to over two hundred databases, most of which allow you to search for and access journal, magazine or newspaper articles.

 Some databases are subject- or discipline-specific (such as PsycINFO) while others are multidisciplinary (such as JSTOR).

 A new version of Novanet was launched on May 17, 2022.